remy1991/image_similarity_python/README.md

 ## How to use the application?

 The project has been packaged in two way.
-The decision of chosing either way is based on ease of using, better distribution, being platform agnostic and keeping team collaboration in mind.
-Following are the two way in which one can chose to use the application
+The decision of choosing either way is based on ease of using, better distribution, being platform agnostic and keeping team collaboration in mind.
+Following are the two way in which one can choose to use the application

 ### Git
-Git simplifies the processing of working with teams across the board, reduces collaboration issues across team members.
+Git simplifies the process of working with teams across the board and reduces collaboration issues across team members.
 Team members can work independently without creating any kind of hinderance.
-Following are the steps that need to be executed in order to install all the necessary packages, modules, access the app and run the scripts
+Following are the steps that need to be executed in order to install all the necessary packages, modules, access the app and run the scripts:

 ```
 On Terminal (MacOS)